Lixiuxin000/CSPS/README.md

-# Modelling-and-optimal-control-of-a-conveyor-serviced-production-station-with-dynamic-pickup-point

-Some data of this paper
+# Some data of this paper
-===
-1.文件夹
+## 1.Data_Figure8
+The files in this folder contain the data in Figure 8 in the paper
+## 2.Data_Figure10
+The files in this folder contain the data in Figure 10 in the paper
+## 3.Data_Figure11
+The files in this folder contain the data in Figure 11 in the paper
+## 4.Data_Figure21
+The files in this folder contain the data in Figure 21 in the paper